 Fresh New Content

-So even though you have hidden more than one pin in a post, you still need to be creating new pins for your post weekly (as many as possible).
+Even though you have hidden more than one pin in a post, you still need to create new pins for your post weekly (as many as possible).
 Here’s the key, it doesn’t have to be a new blog post each week, just new PINS!

 What is considered to be new?